 The design hugely influenced all aspects of the design of later Victorian pubs, even after gin had declined in importance as a drink; the bar in pubs is based on the shop counter of the gin palace, designed for swift service and ideal for attaching beer pumps; the ornate mirrors and etched glass of the late 19th century.
 The term has survived for any pub in the late 19th century style; as this was the peak of pub building in Britain the style has become associated with the pub, and few of the original gin palaces survive.
 We are very please with the resurgence of gin as a drink and have gone back to our roots so we currently sell over 40 gins.
 GIN IS IN

-The extravagance starts with the glazed tiled entrance and continues inside with a barrel vaulted skylight, 10 6ft etched mirrors, banquette seating (you can tell that they are original as in those days we use to be 5ft tall), a marble bar, dark oak panelling, ornate fireplace and a series of original Punch & Judy themed paintings all painted in 1897.
-All of these original features survived the war and the pub is a now a Grade II listed building.
+This is a well preserved example of the late 19th century style.
+The extravagance starts with the glazed tiled entrance and continues inside with a barrel vaulted skylight, 10 6ft etched mirrors, banquette seating (you can tell that they are original as in those days we use to be 5ft tall), a marble bar, dark oak panelling, ornate fireplace and a series of original Punch & Judy themed paintings all painted in 1897(both in the entrance and in the back room)

 All of these original features remain today (they survived the war) and the pub is a Grade II listed building.